 Positive urban graduation trends have reversed since NCLB

-From 1996 until 2002 (when NCLB was signed into law), 68 of the 100 largest urban districts had rising graduation rates.
-Twenty-four of those districts achieved double-digit increases in their graduation rates, while only four had double-digit drops during that period.
-From 2002 until 2006, however, seventy-three of the 100 largest districts experienced declining graduation rates.
-Seventeen of those districts experienced at least a double-digit drop in their graduation rates.
+From 1996 until 2002 (when NCLB became law), 68 of the 100 largest urban districts had rising graduation rates.
+Twenty-four of them achieved double-digit increases in their graduation rates, while only four had double-digit drops during that period.
+From 2002 until 2006, however, 73 of the 100 largest districts experienced declining graduation rates.
+Seventeen experienced at least a double-digit drop in their graduation rates.
 Only two districts experienced a double-digit increase (Advancement Project, 2010).

 Students of color and the disabled increasingly bear the brunt

 Racial disparities in student expulsions are increasing.
 For example, between 2002-03 and 2006-07,

 expulsions decreased by 2% for white students, but increased 33% for blacks and 6% for Latinos.
 Similar

 disparities exist for students with disabilities (SWD).
 In Ohio, for example, SWDs were twice as likely to be

 suspended out-of-school as their peers in 2007-08.
 And in Texas, in 2005-06, students enrolled in special